Australian Patient Guide

 Getting to Phu Quoc from Australia

-No direct flights from Australia to PQC.
+There are no direct flights from Australia to PQC.
 The two standard routings are via Ho Chi Minh City (SGN, 45-min hop) or via Singapore (SIN, 2h 10m direct).

 Why Australians choose Phu Quoc